 The short answer to this is to protect the legal rights of the employee, and therefore ensure that the employer is also acting lawfully – thereby protecting them in the event of an employment dispute or tribunal.

 There are several bases to this requirement, including both pre and post GDPR guidance.
 Either way remember that in order for consent to the processing of data to be valid, it must be explicit and informed.
-In this context, an employee cannot be informed about what data is being sent to their employee until they receive a copy of it themselves, and are therefore aware of what they are consenting to.
+In this context, an employee cannot be informed about what data is being sent to their employer until they receive a copy of it themselves, and are therefore aware of what they are consenting to.

 This approach considers several laws.
 The UK GDPR and Data Protection Act provide guidance on this, however there are also other considerations including the Human Rights Act (1998) and common law (decisions made by judges that set a precedent for future activity).
 Guidance from clinical regulatory bodies such as the General Medical Council (GMC) and the NMC (Nursing and Midwifery Council) also need to be considered because this is what gives the medical professionals the ability to practice in the UK.
 GMC guidance can be read here.